|

 | |

-Corn futures are narrowly mixed at midday Thursday; soybean futures are 5 to
+Corn futures are 3 to 4 cents higher at midday Tuesday; soybean futures are

-6 cents lower; wheat futures are narrowly mixed.
+6 to 7 cents lower; wheat futures are 12 to 20 cents higher.

 David M. Fiala